jenofdoom/react-intro/README.md

 package.

-In Atom, right click in the left panel, select `Add Project Folder` and open the `react-intro` folder.
+In Atom, right click in the left panel, select `Add Project Folder` and open the `react-intro/tutorial` folder.
 You should see a number of already existing files.

 ### Project starter files